 The I2R Rep subfield is identical to the corresponding subfield in the Sounding Ranging Trigger frame.

-The SS Allocation/RA-RU Information and UL Target Receive Power subfields are identical to the corresponding subfields in the Basic Trigger frame; see 9.3.1.22 (Trigger Frame format).
+The SS Allocation/RA-RU Information and UL Target Receive Power subfields are identical to the corresponding subfields in the Sounding Ranging Trigger frame.
+Basic Trigger frame; see 9.3.1.22 (Trigger Frame format).

 The Trigger Dependent User Info subfield is present in the Secure Sounding Ranging Trigger frame.
 The Trigger Dependent User Info subfield carries the Sequence Authentication Code (SAC) field.
 The SAC subfield provides the authentication information for the LTF Sequence Generation information used for the I2R sounding associated with the measurement instance; see 11.21.6.4.5 (Secure HE-LTF in the TB and non-TB ranging measurement exchange protocol).
 The length of this subfield is 16 bits.